quillie/streamdeck-bitcoin-plugins/README.md

 > Moscow Time is a Bitcoin meme inadvertently spawned by cybersecurity researcher Chris Vickery in March...
 Moscow Time counts down as Bitcoin’s price increases. - [Protos](https://protos.com/bitcoin-clock-moscow-time-jack-dorsey-blockclock-memes/)

-Moscow Time has become a common thing to mention in podcasts and live stream.
+Moscow Time has become a common thing to mention in podcasts and live streams.
 It goes without saying that in view of a likely Hyperbitcoinization, we definitely saw the need for a plugin.

 ![](./images/moscow.png)